lasp/adamant_example/src/assembly/linux/main/README.md

 This generates the plugin configuration file and its respective command and telemetry configurations in the `adamant_example/src/assembly/linux/build/cosmos/plugin/` directory.
 The plugin configuration template file is located in the `adamant_example/src/assembly/linux/build/cosmos/template/` directory, and should be reviewed to ensure the interface and required protocols are correct.
 By default, this template applies settings specific to this example and should be modified for other configurations.

-A helper script, which takes the relative paths to the Adamant assembly yaml file and COSMOS install directory as arguments, is provided to copy the plugin configuration files, and any custom protocols used by the configuration, to the correct directories.
+A helper script, which takes the relative path from the top level of the assembly to the COSMOS install directory as an argument, is provided to copy the plugin configuration files, and any custom protocols used by the configuration, to the correct directories.
 If the COSMOS and Adamant example project directories are adjacent, complete the configuration by running:

 ```
-$ cd adamant_example/gnd/cosmos
+$ cd adamant_example/src/assembly/linux/main
-$ ./install_cosmos_plugin.sh ../../src/assembly/linux/linux_example.assembly.yaml ../../../cosmos-project
+$ ./install_cosmos_plugin.sh cosmos-project
 ```

 The plugin can now be compiled.
 Next, run: